apache/mynewt-core/boot/bootutil/signed_images.md

     const int bootutil_key_cnt = sizeof(bootutil_keys) / sizeof(bootutil_keys[0]);

 ## Building bootloader

+Enable the BOOTUTIL_SIGN_RSA syscfg setting in your app or target syscfg.yml file

+    syscfg.vals:
+        BOOTUTIL_SIGN_RSA: 1

 After you've created the key package, you must include it in the build for bootloader.
 So modify the pkg.yml for apps/boot to include it.